kcmerrill/alfred/GUIDE.md

          * [OK](#ok-1)
          * [Every](#every)

-# Guide
-Here you'll find additional documentation regarding [alfred](/ "alfred") and it's features and additional use cases.
+## What is Alfred?
+[Alfred](/ "Alfred") is a simple yaml based task runner.
+It helps automate tedious tasks among many things.
+I built it primarily as a replacement to `docker-compose` as an evolution to [Yoda](http://github.com/kcmerrill/yoda "Yoda") however it's grown into something a bit bigger.
+It's been used for all kinds of automated tasks, and has become part of my daily workflow automating tedious tasks I was previously doing by hand.
+Another reason it's been great is the automation of dev workflows.
+Setting up configuration files, creating symlinks, running all sorts of commands in the proper order in order to get dev boxes up and running as quickly as possible.
+Get

+## Features
+- Extendable.
+Common tasks(Private too)
+- Watch files for modifications
+- Retry/Rerun tasks based on failures before giving up
+- Logging
+- Success/Failure decision tree
+- Run tasks asynchronously or synchronously
+- Autocomplete task names
+- Many more!

 ## Tasks
-Tasks are made up of a series of components.
-They can do do whatever you wish them to and they can be as complex or as simple as required.
-You might have a task whose only purpose is to call other tasks, or perhaps just to simply echo messages, or read input from the user.
-It's up to you!

-The naming convention of tasks is completly up to you as well.
-So long as it doesn't violate yaml marshalling.
+The way I think of tasks are like reusable functions but for shell scripts.
+They are built using components(just YAML key/value combinations).
+Your tasks can be anything you need/want them to be, and there isn't any required components.
+The only requirement is you use at least one.
+If not at least one, then there isn't a point to a task!

+### Naming tasks
+Name the task whatever you'd like.
+Having built quite a few projects I'd recommend you come up with a naming convention.

 While formally, there is no such thing as task groups, using a `.` in the name is a great way of identifying groups of tasks.
 By "grouping" tasks together using a good naming convention will make it easier for those using your task file to know what's going on. `what.action` is a typical approach.

 Examples:
-    * `servicea.build`
+  - `servicea.build`
-    * `servicea.destroy`
+  - `servicea.destroy`
-    * `docker.run.web`
+  - `docker.run.web`
-    * `docker.run.db`
+  - `docker.run.db`

+### Important tasks
 Task names with an `*` at the end of it's name denotes it's an "important" task.
 Important tasks are useful when your `alfred.yml` file gets rather large and you have a bunch of tasks, tasks that can be run from the command line and are not private, but perhaps not as useful as others.
-These tasks are showed at the bottom of the list output when running `alfred`.
+These tasks are showed at the bottom of the list output when running `alfred` and tend to stick out more than a normal task.

 ```
 a.basic.task: